-The Meteor FTSE Super Step Down Kick Out Plan is a maximum seven year two week investment offering a potential gross investment return of 6.35% from year 1.
+The Meteor FTSE Super Step Down Kick Out Plan is a maximum eight year three week investment offering a potential gross investment return of 5.75% from year 1.

 The capital and investment return are linked to the performance of the FTSE 100 Index (the ‘Index’).

-It is Meteors understanding that any investment return from this Plan will be subject to Capital Gains Tax.
+It is Meteors understanding that any investment return from a direct investment by individuals or Trusts into this Plan is expected to be subject to Capital Gains Tax.

 Other Key Information

 The product is designed to provide a return in the form of a cash payment on termination of the product.
 The timing and amount of this payment will depend on the change in value of the preference shares, which in turn will depend on the performance of the underlying.
 The product has a fixed term and will terminate on the maturity date, unless terminated early.
 If, at maturity, the underlying has fallen below the barrier level, the product may return less than the product notional amount or even zero.

 Early termination following an autocall: The product will terminate prior to the maturity date if, on any autocall observation date, the reference level is at or above the relevant autocall barrier level.
 On any such early termination, you will on the immediately following autocall payment date receive a cash payment equal to the applicable autocall payment.
 The relevant dates, autocall barrier levels and autocall payments are shown in the table(s) on the key information document.

 Termination on the maturity date: If the product has not terminated early, on the maturity date you will receive: